sakshirawat1611/prodesk-capstone-VitalSync/Prompts.md

 Every file — `auth.js`, `appointments.js`, `ai.js`, `index.js` — went
 through multiple rounds of Claude reviewing what I wrote and correcting mistakes, rather than writing it for me.

+## Sprint 17 — Production Deployment: CORS, MongoDB Access & Env Variables

+Same mentor approach: Claude explained each concept first and asked me to make the change myself, reviewing every file before I moved on.

+- **Boot script:** Claude had me check `package.json` myself rather than assuming — found the spec's example (`server.js`) didn't match my actual entry file (`index.js`), so I wrote a corrected `"start"` script matching my real filename.
+- **MongoDB whitelisting:** Claude explained why Render's shared cloud IPs can't be pinned to a fixed whitelist entry, and why `0.0.0.0/0` combined with a password-protected connection string is the standard fix.
+We checked Atlas together and found this was already configured from earlier work — nothing new needed.
+- **CORS hardening:** Claude explained the security risk of open CORS (any website could send requests to my API) before I edited `index.js` myself, locking it to my live Vercel URL only.
+Verified two ways: Thunder Client still worked (non-browser, CORS-exempt), and the actual live frontend still logged in successfully through the real browser UI.
+- **Environment variables:** Claude had me find every hardcoded backend URL myself using `findstr`, rather than guessing which files needed fixing.
+  Found 5 instances across `Auth.jsx` and `Dashboard.jsx`.
+Claude explained
+  why the env variable should store only the base URL, not full paths, before I rewrote each request myself using `import.meta.env.VITE_API_URL`.
+- **Verification:** Claude had me confirm the fix in Chrome DevTools' Network tab myself — checking the actual Request URL resolved correctly to the live Render backend, rather than just assuming it worked because the page loaded.

+Every file — `package.json`, `index.js`, `Auth.jsx`, `Dashboard.jsx` — was
+edited by me and reviewed by Claude for correctness, not written for me.